dazuma/toys/toys/README.md

 had written to automate everything from refreshing credentials, to displaying git history in my favorite format, to running builds and tests of complex multi-component projects.
-It was becoming difficult to remember which scripts did what, and what arguments to pass, and I was repeating the same OptionParser and common tool boilerplate each time I wrote a new one.
+It was becoming difficult to remember which scripts did what, and what arguments each required, and I was repeating the same OptionParser and common tool boilerplate each time I wrote a new one.

 Toys is a powerful tool that makes it easy to write and organize your scripts.
-You write your functionality, and Toys takes care of all the details expected from a good command line tool.
+You write your functionality, and Toys takes care of all the other details expected from a good command line tool.
+It automatically generates help text, so you can see usage information at a glance.
+It also provides a search feature to help you find the script you need.

 You can also use the core functionality of Toys to create your own command line binaries, by using the *toys-core* API, which is available as a separate gem.